-This tall centerpiece features a stunning raw clear quartz, driftwood, and two air plants (tillandsia): medusae and scarposa.
-Decorative moss, sand, crushed shells, and stones add textural interest.
+This shorter hurricane vase terrarium features a stunning raw clear quartz, dried lotus pod, and a brachycaulos air plants.
+Decorative moss, sand, crushed glass, and stones add textural interest.

 Please see crystal descriptions and air plant care below.

 Quartz is a silicon dioxide mineral that forms in translucent masses, grains and druzy clusters.
 Most quartz forms in either igneous rocks or environments with geothermal waters.
 Roman naturalist Pliny the Elder believed quartz to be ice, permanently frozen after great lengths of time.
 In prehistoric times, varieties of quartz were used for stone tools.

 Clear Quartz is known as the "master healer" and is thought to amplify energy and thought, as well as the effect of other crystals.
 This white crystal is said to aid concentration and memory.
 Clear quartz are also claimed to help stimulate the immune system and harmonize all of the chakras.